isomerpages/moe-plmgss/_accolades/Student Awards/Student Awards.md

 ![](/images/CB%20Paul%20Science%20Quiz%202015.png)

-We are pleased to announce that nine PL-Lites won prizes at the 37 th C. B. Paul Science Quiz 2015 on 21 and 28 Jan 2015.
-Organised by the ACJC Science and Mathematics Council, the quiz aimed to develop students’ aptitude and potential in the pure and applied sciences through independent work and applying critical thinking.
+We are pleased to announce that nine PL-Lites won prizes at the 37&nbsp;th&nbsp;C. B. Paul Science Quiz 2015 on 21 and 28 Jan 2015.
+Organised by the ACJC Science and Mathematics Council, the quiz aimed to develop students’ aptitude and potential in the pure and applied sciences through independent work and applying critical thinking.&nbsp;

-The students were put through rigorous questions in a wide range of contexts from Biology, Chemistry, Mathematics and Physics and were challenged to solve problems, evaluate theories, and interpret work which required them to draw on a complex array of understandings.
+The students were put through rigorous questions in a wide range of contexts from Biology, Chemistry, Mathematics and Physics and were challenged to solve problems, evaluate theories, and interpret work which required them to draw on a complex array of understandings.&nbsp;